Over the last weeks I’ve been focusing on C++ in order to broaden my job options and apply for a specific job offer.

 This marks my first efforts to find an actual programming job, since I sent my CV today applying for a job.
 Before that I only asked at my current job whether they are looking for a new developer/intern.

-My goal stays the same: to find a job as a developer by the middle of February 2020.
+My goal stays the same: to find a job as a developer by May 2020.

 After taking 50 area screenshots from some document I found the save dialog that shows up every time quite annoying.